difiore/Intro_to_R_Reader/_book/05_Exploratory_Data_Analysis.md

 (Note: ```psych::``` lets me call functions from the ```psych``` package without having to load it using ```library()```.
 This is useful when you aren't using the functions that often - and lets me explicitly identify which functions come from which packages, for the purposes of instruction - but becomes less useful when using the same function or package multiple times.
 Imagine having to type ```dplyr::``` everytime we wanted to use ```%>%```, for instance!)

 This output replaces the IQR with the full range of the data, and adds a number of other important statistics to the output.
 For instance, we can now see the skew and kurtosis of our data, representing how close our data is to the normal distribution.
 Briefly, skew represents how close the median is to the mean (or how long the data's "tails" are - 0 means the median is the mean), while kurtosis represents how large the tails of the distribution are (with normally distributed data having a kurtosis of 0).

+You should always analyze these values for your data - both in order to give you a sense of what you're working with, and to tell you if there were any errors during data entry.
+If population had a negative minimum value, for instance, you'd know to be alarmed.

 As we can see, some of our data is highly skewed, with extremely long tails.
 For instance, if we were to make a histogram of population: